oscar30gt/Synced/DOCUMENTATION.md

 |:----------:|:----------:|:-----------:|
 | `OnApplicationLanguageChanged` | `LanguageChangedEvent` | Triggered when the application language is changed. |
 | `OnRefresh` | `RefreshEvent` | Triggered when calling `Refresh()` manually or when the language changes. |
-> Note: Both events are available in language groups.
+> Both events are available in language groups.
 Note that `OnApplicationLanguageChanged` is named `OnGroupLanguageChanged` within language groups.

 ### Methods
 #### SetApplicationLanguage